 Leslie Kennedy, Ed.D. is the Director of Affordable Learning Solutions initiative in Academic Technology Services at the California State University, Office of the Chancellor.
 She provides strategic planning and project and vendor management in support of the Affordable Learning Solutions initiative and leads a number of campus and system-wide collaborations.
 Previously, Leslie served for seven years as the director of instructional technology support services at CSU Long Beach.
 She has an MA in Linguistics and a second Masters in Online Learning and Teaching.
 Her doctorate is in educational leadership in higher education.
 Finally, her work background includes a unique combination of relevant vendor experience, project management of diverse academic technology projects and teams, and first-hand experience as a faculty member which enables her to provide vision and guidance to the Affordable Learning Solutions initiative.

-Brett Christie, Ph.D. serves as Director of Quality Learning and Teaching.
+Brett Christie, Ph.D. serves as Director of Quality Learning and Teaching for Academic Technology Service.
 Prior to this position, he worked as Director of Faculty Development at Sonoma State University for 7 years, bringing over 20 years of teaching experience in Educational Technology, Teacher Education and Kinesiology.
 Brett also provided leadership for multiple state and national projects (USDoE, NSF) focused on faculty development opportunities, effective and innovative uses of instructional technology, and supporting the greatest number and diversity of students.
 A cornerstone of many of these efforts has been leading faculty and staff development in Universal Design for Learning and the development of the UDL-Universe resource portal.
 Most recently, Brett has led the development and implementation of the CSU Quality Online Learning & Teaching (QOLT) program, enabling more effective blended-online teaching and learning in the CSU.

 Jean-Pierre Bayard, Ph.D. is currently the Director of Systemwide Learning Technologies and Services under the Academic Technology Services for the Chancellor’s Office.
 His responsibilities include managing system-wide contracts for learning management systems and services, working with vendors to improve their responsiveness, overall service level and communication with campus stakeholders, and developing RFP’s for system-wide academic technologies.
 He is also the program director for the CSU Virtual Labs program, part of the Course Redesign with Technology initiative.
 Prior to July 1, 2014 and for ten years, he was the Assistant Vice President for Academic Affairs Technology Initiatives, and the Director of Academic Technology & Creative Service (ATCS) at Sacramento State.
 In that role, his responsibilities included faculty support for learning management system, media development, eLearning, as well as supervision of the Center for Teaching and Learning.
 Between 1990 and 2004, he was a faculty member in electrical and electronic engineering also at Sacramento State.